selcukpasa/Needleman-Wunsch/README.md

 # Needleman-Wunsch
-small implementation of Needleman-Wunsch algorithm in Python.
+Small implementation of the Needleman-Wunsch algorithm in Python.